 If you were hurt in a crash that was caused by a negligent driver, you might be owed compensation for your damages.
 Damages include your medical expenses, lost wages, pain and suffering, disability, and other legal damages.

 If you were hurt in an accident, do not delay.
-Contact our legal team for guidance.
+Contact our injury lawyers in Houston for guidance.
 Call Baumgartner Law Firm today for a free case evaluation.